Emberlynn-Loo/tp/docs/UserGuide.md

     <h2><a href="#features---general-features">General Features</a></h2>
 </div>

-<span class="hello_span">INTERESTING!!!
-It seems that you are now trying to explore the general features of Gene-nie!
-Let me guide you through the magical world of Gene-nie!</span>
+<span class="hello_span">INTERESTING!!!</span> It seems that you are now trying to explore the general features of Gene-nie!
+Let me guide you through the magical world of Gene-nie!

 <div class="section_header_h3">
     <h3><a href="#viewing-help--help-or-h">Viewing Help</a></h3>